Theory of Operation

 Byte Merge

-The Byte Merge block is responsible for accumulating bytes from the shift register and packing them into words.
+The Byte Merge block is responsible for accumulating received bytes from the shift register and packing them into words.
 Like the Byte Select block, it is based on the prim_packer_fifo primitive.

 Input bytes are packed into the output word in decreasing significance.
 The first byte in each segment is loaded into word_o[31:24].
 The following bytes are packed into word_o[23:16], word_o[15:8], and then word_o[7:0].
 For partially filled words, the zero padding goes into the least significant byte positions.